j19sch/j19sch.github.io/posts/2024/20240527-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery.md

 *(edit 22 November 2024)* The second post ended up covering [being intentional about exploratory testing](link://slug/being-intentional-about-exploratory-testing).
 I intend to write a third one for the series about optimizing for moments of discovery.

+*(edit 16 February 2025)* I've published the third post about [optimizing for moments of discover](link://slug/optimizing-for-moments-of-discovery) through thin vertical slices and just-in-time refinement.

 # About requirements and test cases